Song of the Trees

 Song of the Trees is a 1975 story by author Mildred Taylor and illustrator Jerry Pinkney.
 It was the first of her highly acclaimed series of books about the Logan family.
 The novella follows the time Mr. Anderson tried to cut down the trees on the Logan family's land.
 The story revolves around Cassie Logan who tries to save the trees on her Big Ma's land.
 Even though Cassie's family needed some money, something told Cassie the trees were just as valuable.

 Song of the Trees is followed by three sequels: Roll of Thunder, Hear My Cry (1976), Let the Circle Be Unbroken (1981), The Road to Memphis (1990), and a prequel, The Land (2001).

 Characters

 The Logan family

-The Logan family consists of David (Papa), Mary (Mama), Caroline (Big Ma, David's mother and the children's grandmother).
-Their children consists of Stacey, Cassie, Christopher-John, Clayton Chester, a.k.a.
-Little Man, Paul-Edward (Big Ma's husband and David's father).
+The Logan family consists of David (Papa), Mary (Mama), Caroline (Big Ma, David's mother and the children's grandmother), and Paul-Edward (Big Ma's husband and David's father).
+Their children are Stacey, Cassie, Christopher-John, and Clayton Chester ("Little Man").

-not The lumbermen
+The lumbermen

 Mr. Anderson, Tom (Mr. Andersen's partner), and the lumbermen.
 They make a deal with the Logan family to cut down their trees at first, but are later stopped by David (Papa of the Logan family).